johnfedoruk/bangular/aio/content/guide/router.md

 ### Configuration

-A routed Angular application has one singleton instance of the *`Router`* service.
+A routed Bangular application has one singleton instance of the *`Router`* service.
 When the browser's URL changes, that router looks for a corresponding `Route` from which it can determine the component to display.